Satheesh KV, ex-HR Director at Flipkart, says in a webinar,

 - Valuation of the company

 Not all companies are the same.
 While some will become unicorns, others won’t.
 Asking the current valuation of your potential employer is necessary.
 Understand this number and ask about the roadmap.
-This is when you should evaluate their logic and see if they are really going in the right direction.
-Can you actually generate a good profit out of your granted options?
+This is when you should evaluate their logic and see if they are going in the right direction.
+Can you generate a good profit out of your granted options?

 - What percentage of the company do your ESOPs represent?